0huitzil/jurkatSTIMKO/README.md

 # A model for the role of STIM1 and STIM2 in Ca2+ oscillations in T-lymphocytes

-## Running the figure scripts
+## Description

+All the scripts used to generate the figures can be found in the PyScripts folder.
+PDF versions of the figures can be found in PyScripts/Figures.
+AUTO configuration files and bifurcation diagram object files can be found in PyScripts/AUTO.
+The experimental data used to generate the figures can be found in PyScripts/experimentalData.

+To obtain a figure, simply run the corresponding script in python.

+## Requirements

-The scripts are validated to run in python3.8 using the following packages
+The scripts are validated to run in python 3.8 using the following packages

 - Matplotlib 3.4.0
 - Numpy 1.19.1